 Save as otherwise provided in this Annual Report the Company hascomplied with the Secretarial Standards I & II issued by the Institute of CompanySecretaries of India during the period under review.

 40. DISCLOSURE UNDER INSOLVENCY AND BANKRUPTCY CODE 2016

 During the financial year under review no Corporate InsolvencyResolution Process (CIRP) was initiated against your Company under the Insolvency andBankruptcy Code 2016 (IBC) as amended.

 The Directors state that no disclosure or reporting in respect of thefollowing items is required as there were no transactions/events relating to these itemsduring the financial year under review:

 (a) Issue of equity shares with differential rights as to dividendvoting or otherwise.

 (b) Issue of shares (including sweat equity shares) to employees of theCompany under any scheme.

-(c) Neither Managing Director nor the Whole time Directors of theCompany receive any remuneration or commission from any of its subsidiaries.
+(c) Neither Managing Director nor the Whole Time Directors of theCompany received any remuneration or commission from any of its subsidiaries.

 APPRECIATIONS AND ACKNOWLEDGEMENTS